Geodesics and Visual boundary of Horospherical Products: Shapes of geodesics and visual boundary of

 \subsection{Shapes of geodesic segments}

 In this section we focus on the shape of geodesics.
-We recall that in all the following $H_p$ and $H_q$ are assumed to be two proper, geodesically complete, $\delta$-hyperbolic, Busemann spaces with $\delta\geq 1$, and $N$ is assumed to be an admissible norm.
+We recall that in all the following $X$ and $Y$ are assumed to be two proper, geodesically complete, $\delta$-hyperbolic, Busemann spaces with $\delta\geq 1$, and $N$ is assumed to be an admissible norm.

 The next lemma gives a control on the maximal and minimal height of a geodesic segment in a horospherical product.
-It is similar to a traveller problem, who needs to walk from $x$ to $y$ passing by $m$ and $n$.
+It is similar to the traveling salesman problem, who needs to walk from $x$ to $y$ passing by $m$ and $n$.
 This result follows from the inequalities on maximal and minimal heights of Lemma \ref{LowerBoundLengthGeod} combined with Lemma \ref{PathConnectingPointsInHoroProduct}.

-\begin{lemma} Let $x=(x_p,x_q)$ and $y=(y_p,y_q)$ be two points of $\mathcal{H}=H_p\bowtie H_q$ such that $h(x)\leq h(y)$.
-Let $N$ be an admissible norm and let $\alpha=(\alpha_p,\alpha_q)$ be a geodesic of $(\mathcal{H},d_{\mathcal{H},N})$ linking $x$ to $y$.
-Let $C_0=(2853\delta C_N+2^{851})^2$, we have: \begin{enumerate} \item $\left|h^-(\alpha) -\left(h(x)-\frac{1}{2}d_r(x_q,y_q)\right)\right|\leq 4C_0$ \item $\left|h^+(\alpha) -\left(h(y)+\frac{1}{2}d_r(x_p,y_p)\right)\right|\leq 4C_0$. \end{enumerate} \end{lemma} \begin{proof} Let us consider a point $m$ of $\alpha$ such that $h(m)=h^-(\alpha)$ and a point $n$ of $\alpha$ such that $h(n)=h^+(\alpha)$.
+\begin{lemma} Let $p=(p_X,p_Y)$ and $q=(q_X,q_Y)$ be two points of $X\bowtie Y$ such that $h(p)\leq h(q)$.
+Let $N$ be an admissible norm and let $\alpha=(\alpha_X,\alpha_Y)$ be a geodesic of $( X\bowtie Y ,d_{\bowtie})$ linking $p$ to $q$.
+Let $C_0=(2853\delta C_N+2^{851})^2$, we have: \begin{enumerate} \item $\left|h^-(\alpha) -\left(h(p)-\frac{1}{2}d_r(p_Y,q_Y)\right)\right|\leq 4C_0$ \item $\left|h^+(\alpha) -\left(h(q)+\frac{1}{2}d_r(p_X,q_X)\right)\right|\leq 4C_0$. \end{enumerate} \end{lemma} \begin{proof} Let us consider a point $m$ of $\alpha$ such that $h(m)=h^-(\alpha)$ and a point $n$ of $\alpha$ such that $h(n)=h^+(\alpha)$.
 Then $m$ comes before $n$ or $n$ comes before $m$.
-In both cases, since $h(m)\leq h(x)\leq h(y)\leq h(n)$ and by Lemma \ref{LemDistBigHaut} we have:
+In both cases, since $h(m)\leq h(p)\leq h(q)\leq h(n)$ and by Lemma \ref{LemDistBigHaut} we have:

-Furthermore Lemma \ref{PathConnectingPointsInHoroProduct} provides $l_N(\alpha)\leq \Delta h (x,y)+d_r(x_p,y_p)+d_r(x_q,y_q)+C_0$ , hence:
+Furthermore Lemma \ref{PathConnectingPointsInHoroProduct} provides $l_N(\alpha)\leq \Delta h (p,q)+d_r(p_X,q_X)+d_r(p_Y,q_Y)+C_0$ , hence:

-which implies $\left(h(x)-\frac{1}{2}d_r(x_q,y_q)\right) -h^-(\alpha)\leq 4C_0$.
+which implies $\left(h(p)-\frac{1}{2}d_r(p_Y,q_Y)\right) -h^-(\alpha)\leq 4C_0$.
 In combination with the third point of Lemma \ref{LowerBoundLengthGeod} it proves the first point of our Lemma \ref{HPlusHMinusGeod}.
 The second point is proved similarly. \end{proof}